Skip to Content

 Real garnet has a highly saturated color; it always has some inclusions.
 It never has bubble inclusions.
 It is hard enough to scratch a piece of glass and withstand a knife.

-What does Real Garnet Look Like?
+What Does Real Garnet Look Like?

 Real garnet has highly saturated colors (every color except blue).
 Natural stones have imperfections and crystal inclusions, which make them unique.
 Demantoid (green garnet) has special “horsetail” inclusions, which is a sign of real stone.
 Real garnets have no such bright fire as their synthetic analogs.